iCliniq Logo

 Cholesterol is the fat that is used and produced by the body.
 LDL or low-density lipoprotein is not good for health.

-Cholesterol refers to a kind of fat that is waxy inconsistently.
-It can either be fat or lipids that move throughout the body and enter the bloodstream.
-Lipids are substances that are hydrophobic, which means they repel water and thus do not dissolve in water.
+Cholesterol refers to a kind of inconsistent waxy fat.
+Fat or lipids can move throughout the body and enter the bloodstream.
+Lipids are hydrophobic substances, which means they repel water and thus do not dissolve in water.
 This is the reason they do not come apart in blood.
 The body makes cholesterol.
 Cholesterol can also be added to the body via food.
 Cholesterol is absent in plants and is found only in animal-based products.
 Every cell and every tissue in the body requires cholesterol.

-Cholesterol aids in the cell membranes to be attached and form layers.
+Cholesterol aids in the cell membranes being attached and forming layers.
 The layers are formed to protect the contents within the cell.
 In other words, cholesterol helps the gatekeepers of the cell to function correctly.
-Cholesterol is made with the help of the liver and is also utilized by the liver in order to produce bile juice.
+Cholesterol is made with the help of the liver and is also utilized by the liver to produce bile juice.
 Bile helps in the digestion of food.
-Cholesterol is necessary for hormonal balance as well as the production of vitamin D. When there is excess cholesterol in the body, it may pose a problem.
+Cholesterol is necessary for hormonal balance as well as the production of vitamin D. When there is excess cholesterol in the body; it may pose a problem.
 Too much of anything is not good.
 High cholesterol levels are called hypercholesterolemia, and low levels of cholesterol are reached hypocholesterolemia.

-Cholesterol swims throughout the body and is carried by lipoprotein.
-Lipoproteins are found in the blood.
-There are mainly three kinds of cholesterol, as mentioned below.
+Cholesterol swims throughout the body and is carried by lipoproteins, which are found in the blood.
+There are mainly three kinds of cholesterol.

 Low-density lipoprotein can build upon the walls of the arteries of the heart.
-This will make the coronary arteries narrow and will thus lead to coronary artery disease in the long run.
-The fatty accumulation forms plaque that piles on the arteries leading to blockages.
+This will narrow the coronary arteries and lead to coronary artery disease in the long run.
+The fatty accumulation forms plaque that piles on the arteries, leading to blockages.
 This blockage in the artery due to plaque lineup is called atherosclerosis.
 These arteries cannot be damaged because they carry oxygen-rich blood to the body.
-In diet, saturated fats and trans fats must be minimized in order to keep low-density lipoprotein at bay.
+In diet, saturated fats and trans fats must be minimized to keep low-density lipoprotein at bay.
 Saturated fats are present in meat, milk, butter, and cheese.
-Trans fats are present in fried food and fast food, and that food that has a long shelf life, for example, cookies, baked foods, and crackers.
+Trans fats are present in fried food, fast food, and food with a long shelf life, such as cookies, baked foods, and crackers.

-Once a human has reached the age of 20, it is advised to get their cholesterol checked routine; this is due to the change in lifestyle that becomes more sedentary and the inclusion of junk foods in one’s diet.
+Once a human has reached the age of 20, it is advised to get their cholesterol checked routine; this is due to the lifestyle change that becomes more sedentary and the inclusion of junk foods in one’s diet.
 The healthcare provider will request specific tests to indicate the amount of cholesterol in the bloodstream.
 A phlebotomist is a professional who does the job of studying cholesterol levels.
-It is also suggested to fast for a period of nine to twelve hours before the test.
+It is also suggested that one should fast for nine to twelve hours before the test.
 The results are generally ready within two days.
 Mentioned below are some of the tests that can be done to measure cholesterol levels.

 A high amount of lower-density lipoprotein can make the human body a warehouse of multiple diseases.
 Mentioned below are the several risks of low-density lipoprotein or LDL cholesterol.